Zawalid/GestHub/README.md

 - **View Applications**: Display a comprehensive list of applications with detailed information.
 - **Approve/Reject Applications**: Easily approve or reject applications.
 - **Bulk Actions**: Perform bulk actions on applications such as delete, approve, and reject.
+- **Download Application List**: Download the entire list of applications in CSV or PDF format for offline use or reporting.

-### User Management
+### Other Features
-- **Role-Based Access**: Manage user roles and permissions with ease.
-- **User-Specific Views**: Provide tailored views and functionalities based on user roles (e.g., admin, user).
+- **User Management**: Manage user roles and permissions with ease, and provide tailored views and functionalities based on user roles (e.g., admin, user).

-### Dashboard and Analytics
-- **Admin Overview**: A powerful dashboard for administrators with statistics and analytics.
-- **Intern Overview**: A personalized dashboard for interns with progress tracking.
-- **Supervisor Overview**: A dedicated dashboard for supervisors to manage and track intern progress.

-### Settings and Customization
-- **Theme Management**: Switch effortlessly between light and dark themes.
-- **Language Support**: Seamlessly switch between different languages.
+- **Session and Activity Tracking**: Monitor user sessions and track activities for better oversight.
+- **Email Notifications**: Send automated email notifications to keep users informed.
-- **User Preferences**: Customize user preferences and settings to enhance the user experience.
+- **Additional Functionalities**: Various other features to enhance the overall user experience and operational efficiency.

 ## 🛠️ Technical Stack